Introduction to Java XML Parser

 Parser parser = new SAXParser();

 XML (Extensible Markup Language) is a markup language that specifies a set of rules for encoding texts.
 To parse and process XML documents, Java provides several libraries.
-The essential functionality to read and change an XML file is provided by Java xml parser examples.
+Java xml parser examples provide the essential functionality to read and change an XML file.

 How does Java XML Parser Work?